 Dysuria is painful or uncomfortable urination, typically a sharp, burning sensation.
 Some disorders cause a painful ache over the bladder or perineum.
-Dysuria is an extremely common symptom in women, but it can affect men and can occur at any age.
+Dysuria is an extremely common symptom in women, but it can occur in men and can occur at any age.

 Dysuria is typically caused by urethral or bladder inflammation, although perineal lesions in women (eg, from vulvovaginitis or herpes simplex virus infection) can be painful when exposed to urine.
-Most cases are caused by infection, but sometimes noninfectious inflammatory disorders are responsible (see Table 1: Symptoms of Genitourinary Disorders: Some Causes of Dysuria).
+Most cases are caused by infection, but sometimes noninfectious inflammatory disorders are responsible (see Some Causes of Dysuria).

 Overall, the most common causes of dysuria are

 History of present illness should cover duration of symptoms and whether they have occurred in the past.
 Important accompanying symptoms include fever, flank pain, urethral or vaginal discharge, and symptoms of bladder irritation (frequency, urgency) or obstruction (hesitancy, dribbling).
 Patients should be asked whether the urine is bloody, cloudy, or malodorous and the nature of any discharge (eg, thin and watery or thick and purulent).
 Clinicians should also ask whether patients have recently engaged in unprotected intercourse, have applied potential irritants to the perineum, have had recent urinary instrumentation (eg, cystoscopy, catheterization, surgery), or might be pregnant.

 Review of systems should seek symptoms of a possible cause, including back or joint pain and eye irritation (connective tissue disorder) and GI symptoms, such as diarrhea (reactive arthritis).